mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 The tests of the router don't actually test the string content (_cdr_) of the _controller_ result because it's irrelevant to the router.
 It's important to only test the responsibilities of the unit-under-test.
 Any tests that go beyond the responsibilities, or the public interface of the unit-under-test leads to more rigidity and the potential is much higher that tests fail and must be fixed when changes are made to production code elsewhere.

 We are now done with this feature slice in the router.
-There is more to some, but we will add another outer loop cycle first.
 It is now a good time to bring the ASDF system definition up to date.
 Add the new library dependencies: _snooze_, _cl-mock_.
 Also change the `:components` section to look like this:

 ```lisp
   :components ((:module "src"